genelet/godbi/README.md

 ```
 func (*Crud) InsertHash(fieldValues url.Values) error
 ```
-where _fieldValues_ stores column's names and values in type _url.Values_.
-The last inserted id will be assigned to _LastId_ if the database driver supports it.
+where _fieldValues_ of type _url.Values_ stores column's names and values.
+The last inserted id will be put in _LastId_ if the database driver supports it.

 <br /><br />